katemerek/katemerek/README.md

 <h1 align="center">Hello, I'm Ekaterina!</a>
 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
-<h3 align="center">I'm a chemist 🧪 with a PhD 📖 who really wants to get into IT before 30 🇷🇺</h3>
+<h3 align="center">I'm a chemist 🧪 with a PhD 📖 who entered into IT before 30 🇷🇺</h3>

 <h4 align="center">I’m currently learning java and looking for a job👩🏻‍💻.
 Here you can see my pet-projects.</h4>